-It is obvious from the equation and the plot that there is a minimum at exactly one and the value of the function at one is exactly zero.
+It is obvious from the equation and the plot that there is a minimum at exactly unity (x = 1) and the value of the function at one is exactly zero (y = 0).

-This observation shows that an analytical or Closed-form expression solution always beats brute-force hands-down for both speed and precision.
+This observation shows that an analytical or Closed-form expression solution always beats brute-force handsdown for both speed and precision.